 Within the holistic approach, nature is used as an exploration for learning.
 Nature is often described as our ‘best teacher’ and through interacting with nature children learn to connect, care and explore the world around them.
 Exploring nature and the seasons children are exposed to change, growth and the cycle of life.
 Autumn is the perfect time of year to explore and connect with nature.
 It’s when the leaves start to change their colour before falling off the trees.
 Stepping on crunchy leaves is really fun and could be a wonderful opportunity for exploring different textures!

-Zara is one of SENsational Tutors Ltd.’s specialist tutors, providing excellent tuition to children in London.
-Zara specialises in different educational needs.
-Click here to read her full profile and to book her tuition services.
+Zara is one of SENsational Tutors Ltd.’s specialist tutors, providing excellent tuition to children.
+Zara specialises in teaching children with different educational needs.